-The trading range for today is among the key support at 1310.00 and resistance at 1347.00.
+The expected trading range for today is between 105.00 support and 106.44 resistance.

-The expected general trend for today: bullish.
+The expected general trend for today: Bullish.